QuickBooks Blog

 • Over 3: Questionable

-A very high quick ratio, such as three or above, is not always a good thing.
+A very high quick ratio, such as three or above, is not always good.
 Such a high quick ratio means there’s too much cash in the bank.
 This means the company is missing growth opportunities.

 Note that while a quick ratio of one is generally good, whether your ratio is good or bad will depend on your industry.